-Dr. Shweta Agarwala was born in India and got her B.Tech in Electronics and Communication Engineering from M. J. P. Rohilkhand University, India in 2004.
+Dr. Shweta Agarwala got her B.Tech in Electronics & Communication Engineering from M. J. P. Rohilkhand University, India.
 She pursued her M.Sc from Nanyang Technological University (NTU), Singapore with specialization in microelectronics.
-She obtained her Ph.D. in Electronics Engineering at National University of Singapore (NUS) in 2012 on 'nanostructured materials for dye-sensitized solar cells'.
+She obtained her Ph.D in 2012 from National University of Singapore (NUS) on 'nanostructured materials for dye-sensitized solar cells'.
 She joined Energy Research Institute, Singapore as post-doctoral researcher and worked on building library of lead-free and lead based perovskite materials.
 Later she joined Singapore Center for 3D Printing, Singapore to engage in printed electronics research.

 Currently, she is a pursuing her research on direct-write and 3D printing methods for flexible electronics, bioelectronics and bioprinting at Department of Engineering, Aarhus University, Denmark.
-Her research is highly multidisciplinary with application in flexible devices, wearables, smart packaging and healthcare.
-Her research road-map employs 3D printing route of aerosol jet, inkjet and bio-printing to fabricate new-age devices on unconventional substrates namely textile, plasters, bandages, paper and biomaterials.
+Her research is multidisciplinary with applications in flexible devices, wearables, smart packaging and healthcare.
+Through her research, she is trying to understand interaction of electronic inks on unconventional substrates like paper, textiles, polymers, medical plasters and biomaterials.